eduml7/web-app/README.md

 Java Web Application.

 * I have used persistence in memory with a ConcurrentHashMap, applying singleton pattern.
-* I have extracted the properties file from the jar file, because I think its neccesary not to compile again to change only a param.
+* I have extracted the properties file from the jar file, because I think is necessary not to compile again to change only a param.
 * The app has a factory to handle the web server context creation.
 * The app has four different layers: